itskishankumar/itskishankumar-ai-chat-app/README.md

 5. Usage of minimal bare bones api wherever possible (i.e useState), and usage of something more complex (ex Zustand) only when and where required

 ### Enhancements -
+1. Multi line ability on the prompt input bar by hitting "Shift + Enter"
-1. Custom markdown parsing, as currently we're displaying the raw text that the LLM generates
+2. Custom markdown parsing, as currently we're displaying the raw text that the LLM generates
-2. Sanitising the LLM output before appending it to the DOM
+3. Sanitising the LLM output before appending it to the DOM
-3. Ability to delete chats
+4. Ability to delete chats
-4. Ability to modify a previous message, resetting conversation from that point
+5. Ability to modify a previous message, resetting conversation from that point
-5. Ability to auto select a text/image generation model based on users prompt
+6. Ability to auto select a text/image generation model based on users prompt
-6. Ability to move out of a chat after submitting a prompt, and coming back to it later (Currently, we're relying on a useEffect based on UI state to update our persistent storage.
+7. Ability to move out of a chat after submitting a prompt, and coming back to it later (Currently, we're relying on a useEffect based on UI state to update our persistent storage.
 Ideally, this order should've been reversed.
 LLM -> Persistent storage -> UI State)
-7. Make the useChat hook generic of the Gemini API.
+8. Make the useChat hook generic of the Gemini API.
 Currently, I've hardcoded the useChat hook with gemini api, defeating the purpose of generic transformers.
-8. DexieJS automatically sorts the chats based on id, hence the latest chat doesn't show up on the top on the sidebar
+9. DexieJS automatically sorts the chats based on id, hence the latest chat doesn't show up on the top on the sidebar
-9. Reduce CLS on initial load
+10. Reduce CLS on initial load
-10. Add a background to CTA buttons like the Sidebar trigger and Delete button on uploading an image, as they can look invisible due to low contrast
+11. Add a background to CTA buttons like the Sidebar trigger and Delete button on uploading an image, as they can look invisible due to low contrast

 ### Known bugs -
 1. Clicking on "New Chat" button after generating a new chat doesn't cause a redirect